KermitScripts/MF-DOOM-language-model/README.md

 This one goes out to all my people skipping bail,<br />
 Dipping jail, whipping tail, and sipping ale.<br />
 <br />
 I went out to train my own GPT on lyrics from MF DOOM to see if I can do any better.
-I followed Anrej Karpathy's tutorial https://www.youtube.com/watch?v=kCc8FmEb1nY&t=6027s&ab_channel=AndrejKarpathy.
+I followed Andrej Karpathy's tutorial https://www.youtube.com/watch?v=kCc8FmEb1nY&t=6027s&ab_channel=AndrejKarpathy.
 Sadly I do not have a graphics card so had to scale down the model a fair bit, it has 0.009825 parameters.
 As expected a model this small will only spit out garbage and this is exactly what happaned.
 The traning and validation plot can be found in figure_1.png.
 <br />
 This is the best my model can do:<br />